HenriqueCastros/HenriqueCastros/README.md

 🔭 I’m currently working on <strong>Natural Language Processing</strong> at <a href="https://iris-research.com/" target="_blank">Iris Research</a> and on <strong>Front-End Freelancing</strong> Projects using React

 🌱 I’m currently studying Data Science at <a href="https://letscode.com.br/" target="_blank">Let's Code</a>.
-Check out my Data Science Portfolio!!
+Check out my Data Science <a href="https://github.com/HenriqueCastros/Data-Science-Portfolio">Portfolio</a>!!
 I've created a repo with some of my projects.

 📫 Let's connect!!
 <a href="https://www.linkedin.com/in/henrique-castro-e-silva/">